grouperenault/fmutool/README.md

 ## Graphical User Interface

-FMUTool is released with a GUI.
+FMU Manipulation Toolbox is released with a GUI.
 You can launch it with the following command `fmutool` (without any option)

 ![GUI](doc/fmutool.png "GUI")